PokeyLink227/labgen/README.md

 ### Warnings

 - wilson algorithm will run forever if some nodes are inaccessible

+## Feature descriptions
+- Exclusions
+  - areas of the maze that will not be filled and are thus inaccessible
+- Rooms
+  - connected areas of the maze that by default will not disrupt the perfect aspect of the maze
+  - if doors are placed manually then this is no longer guaranteed